intheflesh/covid-caps-project/README.md

 We did several changes to it:
 * pre-processed the input images to remove noises such as letters, markings, numbers, etc.
 * added code to handle missing files we found in the pre-training dataset.
 * changed the exporting of images to numpy arrays to be in batches, so the memory does not overflow and the runtime is reduced.

+Steps to prepare the pre-training dataset
+1)  Follow the guideline in the database folder to download and unpack the original dataset.
+2)  Run xray14_preprocess.py
+    This will create another folder in the current directory named database_preprocessed to store downscaled images all in one place.
+3)  Run filterOutMissingFiles.py to align the actual data with the file lists
+4)  Run xray14_selectionMT.py
+    It will import preprocessed images generated in the 2nd step as numpy arrays and stack them in 500 image chunks to form 2X500 numpy arrays named X_images and Y_labels.
+    These two numpy arrays will then be used to pretrain our model.
+5)  run stackNPYFiles.py so we can create 2 final data and label files (the original way to do it was too long).
+6)  run pre-train.py
+    (we set batch size to be 70 - this is the max for our GPU - GForce DTX 1080TI with 11 giga RAM) training time for 100 epochs is about 20 hours.